-Since May 2022, the Strategic Programmes Office within the HSE has been leading the development of Ireland’s first National Strategy for Genetics and Genomics.
+In May 2022, the Strategic Programmes Office within the HSE began leading the development of Ireland’s first National Strategy for Genetics and Genomics.

-Once completed, the strategy will define the actions required to support a focused model for Genetics and Genomics in Ireland and allow the HSE to develop a genomics service that will improve health outcomes, drive down the cost of care, and fuel scientific innovation and discovery.
+The National Strategy for Accelerating Genetic and Genomic Medicine in Ireland, published in December 2022, defines the actions required to support a focused model for genetics and genomics in Ireland and will allow the HSE to develop a genomics service that improves health outcomes, drives down the cost of care, and fuels scientific innovation and discovery.

 Genetics and Genomics in Ireland